1. Blog

 (Jul; 10K)

-Nothing says “summer block party” like sweating alongside 60,000 strangers friends you haven’t met yet.
-Not only is Peachtree the largest road race in the U.S., it’s the biggest 10K in the world.
-Now in its 53rd year, the Atlanta Track Club’s Independence Day tradition follows a rolling, point-to-point course from Buckhead to Midtown to the finish line in Piedmont Park.
-What Peachtree lacks in swag (i.e. no medal, no tech shirt), it makes up for in excitement with “big enthusiastic crowds” and plenty of aid stations to beat the heat and humidity.
-Registration is via a random lottery, and competitive runners should plan to submit a qualifying time or risk being assigned to one of the last of the 22 start waves.
+Nothing says “summer block party” like sweating alongside 50,000 strangers friends you haven’t met yet.
+Not only is Peachtree the biggest non-marathon in the U.S., it’s the largest 10K in the world.
+Now in its 56th year, the Atlanta Track Club’s Independence Day tradition follows a rolling, point-to-point course from Buckhead to Midtown to the finish line in Piedmont Park.
+While the (over)crowded field may dissuade some prospective runners, race day brings the energy with “big enthusiastic crowds” and plenty of aid stations to beat the heat and humidity.
+Registration is via a random lottery, and competitive runners should submit a qualifying time or risk being assigned to one of the last of the 22 start waves.

 Boilermaker Road Race logoBoilermaker Road Race 🏆– Utica, NY